objectionary/news.eolang.org/_posts/2022/12/2022-12-22-declarative-while.md

 loops in Java or Python, where variables are mutable and evaluations are "eager."
 In EO we have the opposite paradigm: variables are immutable and, more importantly, evaluations are "[lazy](https://en.wikipedia.org/wiki/Lazy_evaluation)."
-Making the body of the loop affecting the condition of it --- this is what conflicts with the laziness nature of EO.
+Making the body of the loop affect its condition --- this is what conflicts with the lazy nature of EO.

 An imperative algorithm checks the head of the loop (the condition) and then, if the head was true, it evaluates the body.
 If the head was false, the algorithm